 Engine Block Repair

-Most cast iron engine block repairs are done using metal stitching or pinning.
-Welding an engine block can be difficult due to high temperatures and special procedures implemented by professional welders.
-This task is most often performed by a professional welder or someone with the appropriate skill set.
+Most cast iron engine block repairs use metal stitching or pinning.
+Welding an engine block can be difficult due to high temperatures and special procedures and is best left to professional welders or someone with the appropriate skill set.
 There are easier and safer ways to repair cracks.

 Metal stitching or pinning.